[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Upload files as a knowledge source | Microsoft Learn

-KPI Excel added to file knowledge
+State after adding the KPI Excel as file knowledge

-5.3 Enabling Code Interpreter
+5.3 Enable the Code Interpreter

 In the agent's "Settings" → "Generative AI" under "File processing capabilities", turn on "Code interpreter".